Jordan Fish: 2023–present: Independent production and songwriting career

 After leaving Bring Me The Horizon, Fish transitioned into working full-time as a producer and songwriter. producing for both established and emerging artists, including Babymetal, Poppy, Halsey, Amy Lee, House of Protection, Architects, Good Charlotte, and S10.
 He has occasionally performed live with artists he has collaborated with, including S10.

 In 2023, Fish engineered "Theorem" by Puscifer from their album Existential Reckoning: Re-Wired.
 The same year, Fish and Kane Churko co-produced the track "Make It Out Alive" by One Ok Rock.
 After leaving Bring Me the Horizon, Fish started working with Canadian heavy metal band Spiritbox.
 He worked with former Fever 333 members Aric Improta and Stephen Harrison for their project House of Protection, producing and co-writing their debut EP Galore, which was released on 13 September 2024 through Red Bull Records.
 Fish also worked with Architects around the same time, producing and co-writing the song "Curse", and "varying the energy and color of their sound"; on recruiting Fish at Germany's Rock am Ring festival, band drummer Dan Searle saying "We had this big chat with him, like, ‘What would you do next?
 Be honest?
 Where would you take it?
 What are we doing right, what are we doing wrong?
 Lay it on us", saying "he had something to prove coming out of [Bring Me the Horizon] and we had something to prove to ourselves.
 So, it worked".

 While being interviewed at Download Festival 2024, British pop-punk band Busted revealed that they were working on new music with Fish.
 Fish made a surprise return to the stage on 15 October 2024, performing vocals as part of House of Protection's first show in London.
 Fish produced and co-wrote Poppy's sixth studio album Negative Spaces, which was released on 15 November 2024 through Sumerian Records.
 Fish once again worked with Stephen Harrison as part of the album's writing process.
 In 2025, Fish also worked with Good Charlotte around the same time, producing and co-writing the song "Rejects".
+Fish also produced Poppy's seventh studio album Empty Hands, which was released on January 23, 2026.